abrichr/recruiterbot/README.md

 ## Application Status

-Checking the status of an application requires that the user provide their name.
+Checking the status of an application requires that the user provide their name, which could be just about anything.
 This is handled by the `ApplicationStatusForm`, which has `PERSON` as a required slot.
 This slot can get filled either by the corresponding `PERSON` entity populated by the `SpacyEntityExtractor` (specified in the pipeline in `config.yml`), or by whatever text the user responds with when the bot asks them for their name.
 This allows the user to specify their name upon greeting the bot, and not have the bot ask them again when they check for their status.

 For example:

 ```